By Holly Reisem Hanna

-- Choose topics and/or products that you know and love.
-If you are uncertain about promoting a certain product, ask the merchant for a free copy/sample to review.
-Remember these are your readers and you don’t want to lose them by promoting a lousy product – they trust you.
+- Choose products and services that you know, use, and love.
+If you are uncertain about promoting a certain product, ask the merchant for a copy or sample to review.
+Remember these are your readers and you don’t want to lose their trust by promoting lousy products or services.

-- Continue to build traffic to your site.
-Use social networking sites to help promote your site.
-The larger the audience that you have the more potential sales and leads that you can generate.
+- Build traffic to your site.
+The larger your audience — the more potential sales and leads you can generate.

-- Work with your affiliate merchant getting tips, strategies, and the latest affiliate marketing tools.
+- Work with your affiliate partners getting tips, strategies, marketing copy and tools.
 They want you to be successful, if you’re successful, they are successful – remember this is a mutually beneficial partnership.

-Here are just a few of my favorite affiliate platforms to work with.
+Here are some of my favorite affiliate platforms:

-Escalate media is one of the leading affiliate networks for deal, coupon, family, and food bloggers.
+Escalate Media is one of the leading affiliate networks for a deal, coupon, family, and food bloggers.
 Payments are made via check and PayPal on the 15th of the month for publishers who have reached a $25 threshold.
-This platform is user-friendly and contains deals, offers and promos from companies like ABC Mouse, Coupons.com, CashCrate, Kellogg’s Family Rewards, and many others.
+This platform is user-friendly and contains deals, offers, and promos from companies like ABC Mouse, Coupons.com, CashCrate, Kellogg’s Family Rewards, and many others.

 Panthera Network is one of my favorite affiliate platform that hosts work at home opportunities, coupon sites, survey sites, reward and sweepstake sites, as well as women’s products and more.
-Payments can be made via check, direct deposit, wire transfer, or PayPal on the 15th of the month for commissions made the past 30 days.
-The platform is very user friendly, and with the wide array of companies it is always easy to meet the monthly minimum threshold of $50.
+Payments are made via check, direct deposit, wire transfer, or PayPal on the 15th of the month for commissions made the past 30 days.
+The platform is user-friendly, and with the vast array of companies, it is always easy to meet the monthly minimum threshold of $50.

-Is another cost per action (CPA) network that is great for mom, parenting, coupon, frugal, and savings type blogs.
-This platform contains offers Avon, Checkout 51, Cool Savings, Coupons.com, Ebates, FTD, and many more.
-You will need to participate in a phone interview to be accepted into the program, but it’s totally painless and takes just a few minutes.
+ShopHer Media is another cost per action (CPA) network that is great for mom, parenting, coupon, frugal, and savings type bloggers.
+This platform contains offers for Checkout 51, Cool Savings, Coupons.com, Ebates, FTD, and many more.
+You will need to participate in a phone interview before you’re accepted into the program, but it’s entirely painless and takes just a few minutes.
 Payments are made via check or PayPal monthly once your account reaches the $50 threshold.

 Skimlinks is another automated affiliate platform.
-Bloggers can apply for approval into the network, once you’re approved simply paste a special code on to your site and you’re ready to go.
-Links will automatically be added to your content, and you’ll start making money from clicks.
-Refer other bloggers into the program and double your earnings.
+Bloggers can apply for approval into the network once you’re approved simply paste a unique code onto your site and you’re ready to go.
+Links are automatically added to your content, and you’ll start making money from reader’s clicks.
+Refer other bloggers into the program and you’ll double your earnings.

-Viglink is an easy way for bloggers and online publishers to automate their affiliate marketing.
-Simply sign up and paste the dedicated code that they give you on to your website.
-When these links are clicked on and your readers make a purchase, you’ll earn cash.
-You can earn even money money by adding Viglinks to your Facebook and Twitter updates or through your email account.
-Viglink works with companies like Amazon, Anthropologie, Avon … in fact they have over 30,000 companies that they are affiliated with.
-Refer other bloggers and friends to sign up for Viglink and make even more money.
+Viglink is an affiliate aggregator, meaning it automates affiliate marketing for publishers.
+Sign up for a free account and paste the dedicated code that they give you in to your website.
+When these links are clicked on, and your readers make a purchase, you’ll earn cash.
+You can increase your earnings by adding Viglinks to your Facebook and Twitter updates or through your email account.
+Viglink works with companies like Amazon, Anthropologie, and Avon.
+In fact, they have over 30,000 companies that are part of their program.
+Refer other bloggers and friends to Viglink and make even more money.